tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/Aperture-Photometry.rst

 OK great, it looks like we have covered our object,but not included too much background.
-Lets now make this into a lightcurve.
+Lets now make this into a light curve.

 .. code:: ipython3